corrode/corrode.github.io/content/blog/tips-for-faster-rust-compile-times/index.md

 compile time.
 (See [tikv's experiences here](https://github.com/tikv/tikv/pull/4453#issuecomment-481789292).)
 It may still be a good idea for improving security by reducing the code's attack surface.
+Furthermore, disabling features can help slim down the dependency tree.
 {% end %}

 A quick way to list all features of a crate is